signature-opensource/CK-Configuration/CK.Configuration/ConfigurationSection/README.md

 We use `path` instead of `key` parameter name to remind you that a relative path is always available in the conffiguration API to address sub sections.

-## The non existing section issue an the "default configuration".
+## The non existing section issue and the "default configuration".
 A configuration section may not `Exists()`: it has no value nor children.
 This is weird but this is how it has been designed.
 We respect this behavior:
 `ImmutableConfigurationSection` captures such "non existing" sections.